 When the language center of the brain becomes damaged by stroke, neuroplasticity allows the healthy parts of the brain to take over the function of language when hard work is done during rehabilitation.

 For example, when you practice writing cursive, your brain forms and strengthens new neural pathways for that skill.
 The more you practice cursive, the stronger those pathways become, and the easier it gets to write cursive.

 The same goes for your speech.

 To relearn how to talk again after stroke, you need to practice speech therapy exercises.

 By practicing the skill of speech, you will rewire the brain and learn how to talk again.

-For example, if you have dysarthria, then you need to practice using your mouth and tongue muscles to improve your speech.
+For example, if you have dysarthria (a weakness that causes slurred speech), then you need to practice using your mouth and tongue muscles to improve your speech.